Liangbatou

-Liangbatou was made famous by Empress Dowager Cixi and her Manchu court ladies, becoming popular and evolving starting from the Qing Dynasty through the Republican Period (1910–1940s).
-It was known nationally and internationally for its towering shape and ornamentation, and was influenced by the theatrical representations of non-Han ethnicities.
+Liangbatou was made famous by Empress Dowager Cixi and her Manchu court ladies, becoming popular and evolving starting from the Qing dynasty through the Republican Period (1910–1940s).
+It was known nationally and internationally for its towering shape and ornamentation, and was influenced by the theatrical representations of non-Chinese ethnicities.

 It was used to reveal a woman's social and marital status, and became symbolic of Manchu identity.
-It was eventually used as imperial propaganda to show support for the Qing Dynasty and strengthen Manchu ties.
+It was eventually used as imperial propaganda to show support for the Qing dynasty and strengthen Manchu ties.

 History

-During the 19th century, the Manchu man's queue hairstyle was mocked and discarded around the world, and symbolize national shame by anti-Manchuism in China.
-Contrarily, the liangbatou captivated onlookers worldwide.
+During the 19th century, the Manchu man's queue hairstyle was mocked around the world, and symbolized national shame to anti-Manchuists in China.
+In contrast, the liangbatou captivated onlookers worldwide.
 Many were entranced by its size and the fact that it was not seen anywhere else in Asia.
-One of the most famous images of the liangbatou is shown in the postcard, “Manchu Ladies”, photographed by John D. Zumbrum.
+One of the most famous images of the liangbatou is shown in the postcard "Manchu Ladies", photographed by John D. Zumbrum.
 It captures two ladies in Beijing wearing the headpiece while walking down a road.

 Scottish photographer John Thomson photographed the hairstyle in 1894.
 Another known depiction was an unauthorized oil painting of Empress Cixi by Katherine A. Carl.
 In diplomatic paintings, it evolved from a simple hair arrangement, to reflecting purpose.
 The practice of wearing the liangbatou to diplomatic functions was started by Cixi and her court ladies.
 They would wear it paired with ceremonial robes as a satire on political views.
 It acted as a means of re-consolidation of power in spite of criticism.

 While the Qing dynasty failed to revive the headdress, it became increasingly popular on stage.
 Silang Tanmu (Fourth Son Visits his Mother) was the most famous play to feature the liangbatou.
-The headdress, which was once the Manchu's symbol of power became a comical prop.In theatrical shows, the image of the liangbatou worn by “boy actresses”, served as imperial propaganda.
+The headdress, which was once the Manchu's symbol of power, became a comical prop.
+In theatrical shows, the image of the liangbatou worn by "boy actresses" served as imperial propaganda.

 The liangbatou then began to represent the customs, traditions and desire to reinstate the Qing to power.
 Unlike its predecessor the queue, the liangbatou became a symbol of the Manchu and continued to attract the curiosity of the population.

 Material and style

-The Liangbatou was originally created by twisting the wearer's hair up and around a flat strip (also known as the bianfang) usually consisting of ivory, wood or precious metal.
+The liangbatou was originally created by twisting the wearer's hair up and around a flat strip (also known as the bianfang) usually consisting of ivory, wood or precious metal.
 Eventually, the liangbatou evolved from a hairstyle into a headpiece with added structural components.
 The hair was held together by silk cording.
 The satin follows the original direction of the hair.
 The headdress frame was wrapped with stiffened black satin, which gave it a defined angle and sharp edges.
 A wire-mesh base was placed atop the wearer's head for support.
 Because of the additional assistance from the wired frame, styles of the headdress became more decorative and elaborate.